marcusoftnet/marcusoftnet.github.io/_posts/2008-04-30-2008-european-championships-my.md

 So how will it all go down?
 The test piece is quite modern and not very "brass bandy".
 So that will probably promote that type of bands (like Stockholm and Oberoesterreich Brass Band).
 Of course that all comes down to what the judges is listening for.
-But from what i understand the judges also are not brass band people.
+But from what I understand the judges also are not brass band people.

 The own choice is another story - here the standard brass band